xingxingchuan/OCCSGDUPTWIKI/README.md

-# SorinWiki
+# OCCS of GDUPT Wiki
-A wiki of Soar In Nebula Minecraft Server.
+A wiki is used by Omnimedia Center for College Students of GDUPT.
 Now it is been rebuilding.
 Build With Docsify.
-Using From NyaaCat.
-Customed by KujouAmedaku.
+Customed by Chaitanya Yang.